 How Much Will You Need To Deliver Daily?

 The amount of goods you need to deliver daily will naturally affect your choice of vans.
 But, as you can see from the similar payloads in the Vivaro and Relay, just because you carry a lot of weight doesn't mean you need a big van.
 Big vans are perfect for big (in terms of volume) deliveries, medium vans are more suited to multiple smaller goods packed into a smaller space.
-Small vans have their place for short-hop delivery companies & some of you will go straight for them.
+Small vans have their place for short-hop delivery companies and some of you will go straight for them.

 Do You Need A Refrigerated Van?

 If you deliver foodstuffs, chances are you'll need a fridge van.
-You'll be pleased to know that most vans can be easily converted into fridge vans & that Vanarama can lease them to you.
+You'll be pleased to know that most vans can be easily converted into fridge vans and that Vanarama can lease them to you.
 If you've seen a van you like on this page, when you get in touch with us just let us know you want a fridge version.
 Simple as that.